ansys/pysimai/doc/source/user_guide/best_practices.rst

            # Run prediction
            pred = geom.run_prediction(Vx=vx)
            # Request global coefficients postprocessing
-           # Since we're not accessing the data, this will not block
+           # Because you are not accessing the data, you are not blocked
            pred.post.global_coefficients()
            predictions.append(pred)